|

 sleep-related research grants within NIH [National Institute of Health]

+has doubled.
 "To build on the achievements of the

 past 6 years and identify new opportunities for progress, we embarked on